 - Arrange the four HST units into two rows as shown, lower left of illustration.
 Sew the components of each row together.
 Press seam allowances towards the darker triangles.

 - Join the rows.
 Press.
 The quilt block should measure 6-1/2" x 6-1/2".
-If it does not, try one of my problem block fixer-uppers.
+If it does not, try one of the problem block fixer-uppers.